 Click here to read a detailed post on planning the perfect day trip to these towns.

 Alkmaar, the cheese capital of Holland, is another town in this region that you could visit.
-A cheese market is held every Friday mornings from March until September so if you are visiting in these months, it would be a fun activity to witness.
+A cheese market is held every Friday morning from March until September.
+If you are visiting in these months, you can plan your visit to Alkmaar accordingly.

 The food scene in Delft is pretty good and here are a few recommendations for you: